crim-ca/pydggsapi/docs/source/introduction.rst

 Introduction
 =======================

 pydggsapi runs on python3.
-It uses FastAPI as the core component to implement the OGC DGGS API standard. pydggsapi aims to provide a flexible structure that can easily extend to support different DGGRS and data storage.
+It provides an easy setup for users to publish DGGS-enabled data sources.
+It uses FastAPI as the core component to implement the OGC DGGS API standard. pydggsapi also aims to provide a flexible structure that can easily extend to support different DGGRS and data storage.
 The following diagram shows the overall structure of pydggsapi:

 |overall_structure|

 pydggsapi uses TinyDB(in json format) to store DGGRS and collections information.
 You can specify the path of the json db in the environment variable ``dggs_api_config``.